PierrunoYT/claude-3-artifacts/README.md

 - This project uses the OpenRouter API to interact with the Claude 3 Sonnet model.
 - UI components are built using the shadcn/ui library and Tailwind CSS.
+- We use React Syntax Highlighter for code block formatting in the chat interface.